Some of the reasons (which are often inter-related)…

 - You can’t convince somebody of that which they refuse to believe: self-deception is the true pandemic of our age.

 - Although we can easily see the faults of others–both real and imagined–our own faults are much more difficult to see.

 - We can’t write dissertations, and if we did nobody would read them.
 Dissertations are meant to be defended, and defensive writing is tedious and boring.
-And so, yes, there really are holes in the logic of most any writing, and if the goal not understanding, but tearing the writing of an “opponent” apart, there will be grounds for doing so.
-We must over-simplify or remain silent: in talking about complex situations, generalization is necessary.
+And so, yes, there really are holes in the logic of most any writing, and if the goal not understanding–but tearing the writing of an “opponent” apart–there really will be grounds for doing so.
+We must over-simplify or remain silent: when talking about complex situations, generalization is necessary.

 - There is a constant temptation to be reactionary.
-A simple example: if we see that many who talk about “social justice” a lot seem to be heterodox, it does not follow from that that we should be in favor of social injustice. 😂
+A simple example: if we see that many who talk about “social justice” seem to be heterodox, it does not follow from that that we should be in favor of social injustice. 😂

 - The law of gradualness: often we cannot understand “Z” until we first understand “A”, “B”, “C”, and so on… Additionally, if you already understand all the way through “X”, then starting at “A” again is too boring.
 That makes it impossible to address the needs of everybody in public writing.